 11:10

-Panel Discussion: Strategic foresight in risk management: Tackling emerging and evolving risks with adaptability and resilience
+Panel Discussion: Strategic foresight in risk management.
+Tackling emerging and evolving risks with adaptability and resilience

 • Highlighting how strategic foresight helps organisations anticipate future risks and seize emerging opportunities